Skip to main content

 Logging In

 Admin login — Enter username admin and the password set via ADMIN_PASSWORD in .env before first boot (self-hosted) or the one chosen at signup (cloud).
-There is no first-visit password wizard.
+If you leave ADMIN_PASSWORD blank on a self-hosted install, you set the admin email and password through the first-run setup form on first visit instead.

 Email login— Enter your email to receive a 6-digit code (requires email service configuration).